sichangi/node-red-contrib-cloud-firestore/README.md

 #### Custom snapshot handler

-You can also write your own snapshot handler under the expert zone accordion.
+You can also write your own snapshot handler under the other settings accordion.
 The editor is similar to the core function node & but supports the following global objects: ``config`` (the nodes settings), ``snap`` ([query snapshot](https://firebase.google.com/docs/reference/js/firebase.firestore.QuerySnapshot)), ``util``(nodejs), ``msg``, ``context``, ``RED.util`` & ``console``.
 The ``Promise``, ``Buffer`` and ``Date`` objects are also supported.